TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 - smol: 0% (although a similar model has scored 0.4% before)
 - mediom: 1.7%
 - lorge: 2.1% (best [no maj, 32 steps]: 1.2%; final [no maj, 128 steps]:  )
-- huoge [stopped at 2/3rds of the intended optimizer steps, not know why]: EVALUATION RUNNING.
+- huoge [stopped at 2/3rds of the intended optimizer steps, not know why]: Scores 0%.

 General Notes:
 - *Val curves differ for aa1 and aa2* Unclear why the val/accuracy curves move upwards with model size for aa2 (as one would expect), but fall for aa1 - even though training loss curves fall for aa1.
 In both cases, the weighting of train to eval data in the training mix is 50-50.
 The validation dataset is taken at random from the mixed dataset used for training.
 - *Tasks are solved with few initial diffusion steps* The tasks that are solved, when allowing 32 steps, are solved within the first or first few diffusion steps.
 I'm unsure if this indicates we have a sub-optimal noise scheduler.
+Apparently cosine does make sense here.
+One change I've made is, instead of embedding timestep, I'm now embedding alpha_bar_s, which is the level of noise at that given timestep.
+Hopefully this gets the model to more progressively de-noise.

 Improvements:
-- Ablate different noise schedules, because solved tasks are nearly always solved in the first or first few diffusion steps out of 32.
+- Embed the noise level rather than an integer timestamp (to which a sinusoidal embedding was applied).
 - Consider training for longer, because the final checkpoint always seems to perform best.
 - Save the model optimizer state and more frequent checkpoints, to allow for training restarts.
 - We sample augmentations at random, which gives a very slightly non-uniform distribution of augmentations because there are overlapping combos (rotate 180 + flip horizontal is equivalent to flip diagonal).
 Probably doesn't have a huge effect.